Tinkerforge/doc/en/source/Hardware/Bricklets/Remote_Switch.rst

 -----------

-The Remote Switch :ref:`Bricklet <product_overview_bricklets>` is equipped with a 433MHz RF transceiver.
+The Remote Switch :ref:`Bricklet <product_overview_bricklets>` is equipped with a 433MHz RF transceiver (433MHz SMA Antenna is included).
 It can be used to control remote mains switches that are based on the PT2262 and HX2262 ICs.

 House code as well as receiver code can be configured with the API.